astorDev/nist/client/101/index.md

 return result;
 ```

-For now we haven't rip the benefits of the built-in logging, because we haven't passed an `ILogger` to the method, so `NullLogger.Instance` was used instead.
+For now, we haven't ripped the benefits of the built-in logging, because we haven't passed an `ILogger` to the method, so `NullLogger.Instance` was used instead.
 Let's fix it!
 First, we'll need a package with an actual logger and a package allowing us a simple logging configuration.
 Here's how we can install them in our test project:

 ```sh
 dotnet add package Microsoft.Extensions.DependencyInjection